pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 runSearchTool($node)

  calls appendSearchTool

-  calls buildSearchTool, builds a html Form node called, 'searchTool'
-    with an text input field and submit button adds the searchTool Form as a the first child element of the parent of the $node
+ calls buildSearchTool, builds a html Form node called, 'searchTool', with an text input field and submit button adds the searchTool Form, as a the first child element of the parent of the $node

 adds KEYUP event handler to the search input field

  same as submitting search input... doing with each char of text  typed

 adds SUBMIT handler to the search-tool form

  captures search input
  if search input is entered..
    hides all child elements of $node passed, removes pagination links
    iterates through $node child elements
     if any child elements containing search input text are set with an attribute id of search-result

   appendPageLinks links is called...
     to display and paginate search results